 In the end, only $300,000 would be awarded to the victims, which is substantially low for a wrongful death suit.
 This is because Nisbet didn’t have many assets at all.
 Still, the surviving family members are rightly upset at the outcome.

 Despite the disappointing settlement, the city of Portland responded by setting up a new office of housing safety, expanding their control over landlords and increasing the number of inspectors.
 If you’re also dealing with the loss of a family member due to negligence, you may have grounds for a wrongful death lawsuit.
-Learn how a wrongful death attorney can help.
+Learn how our team at Lowry & Associates can help.

 What is Wrongful Death?